Searching for global energy solutions, Olga Khakova finds immediate use for her environmental assessment master’s degree

-“Through her original idea for her capstone project she found a connection to a policy group in Washington D.C. who then offered her a position,” her academic success coach, Terri Woodburn, said.
+“Through her original idea for her capstone project she found a connection to a policy group in Washington D.C. who then offered her a position,” said Director of Environmental Assessment Programs Terri Woodburn.
 “She is currently traveling the globe with that team and is finishing up her capstone.”

 A native of Mykolaiv, Ukraine, Khakova is the Associate Director for European Energy Security at the Atlantic Council.
 She is married to her husband, Aaron, and they have two cats.

 Discover more about Khakova and read her comprehensive advice for anyone considering earning a college degree.

 Q: Why did you choose KUEC?

 A: The master’s degree is essential for succeeding in my field.
 The degree opened employment opportunities that otherwise would not be available.

 Q: How did KUEC meet your personal and/or academic needs?

 A: KUEC has met my academic needs by providing me with a diverse group of professors who all have different teaching methods and views on the world.
 I have been challenged by the coursework in general.
 I was taught how to grasp challenging concepts and theories.
 I believe this helped to me to have a better understanding of my world and the community around me.

 Q: How has your KUEC degree prepared you for the future?